bh90210/dron8s/README.md

 ## CI

 On PRs a github package image is build.
-You can find it under [packages](https://github.com/bh90210/dron8s/packages/).
+You can find it on [docker hub](https://hub.docker.com/repository/docker/bh90210/dron8s/general).

-Use it with your pipelines: `docker.pkg.github.com/bh90210/dron8s/dev:latest`
+Use it with your pipelines: `bh90210/dron8s:dev`

 # Contributing